vidyar/docs-old/source/yml_configurations/Csharp.rst

 Keep the test outputs in shippable/testresults and output of codecoverage in shippable/codecoverage folder to get the reports parsed.Otherwise you will not find the reports in our CI.

-Please refer the csharp-buildsample example for more details.
+Please refer the :ref:`csharp_buildsample` example for more details.